quantaosun/DoubleG/README.md

 <img width="284" alt="image" src="https://github.com/quantaosun/DoubleG/assets/75652473/2f96d6b9-c63c-48fa-90a4-01afb2f3b07c">

+### Imperfect situation

+In practical terms, setting up the workflow has proven to be challenging for many due to the tedious procedures and expertise required.
+To address this, we introduce a procedure called doubleG, which involves two calculations using Gromacs.
+One calculation focuses on the protein-ligand system, while the other focuses solely on the ligand.

-I am not developing any new software, considering the abundance of existing options.
-Instead, I offer a clear and streamlined workflow that integrates reliable online web services with the widely used Gromacs platform.
-This approach addresses the critical challenge of determining absolute free energy of binding in protein-small molecule dynamics simulations, especially during the early stages of drug discovery.
-Traditional methods relying solely on the similarity of small molecules are often insufficient for accurately calculating relative binding free energies, such as FEP.
-By adopting this repeatable and easy-to-set-up workflow, we simplify the complex process that typically requires skilled operators, multiple steps, and substantial computing power.
+Instead of developing new software, I provide a clear and streamlined workflow that integrates reliable online web services with the widely used Gromacs platform.
+This workflow specifically addresses the critical challenge of determining the absolute free energy of binding in protein-small molecule dynamics simulations, particularly in the early stages of drug discovery.
+Traditional methods that rely solely on the similarity of small molecules often fall short in accurately calculating relative binding free energies, such as FEP.

+By adopting this repeatable and easy-to-set-up workflow, we aim to simplify the complex process that typically requires skilled operators, multiple steps, and substantial computing power.
 Consequently, it helps overcome the challenges associated with its application while reducing costs.

 ### Prerequisites: